-Below, I show how to make sauerkraut in your own kitchen.
+Below, I show how to make sauerkraut in your kitchen.
 For a small batch of fermented kraut, all you need is a head of cabbage, salt and a jar!
 You can use white or red cabbage for this recipe.
 You can watch the video first and then follow more detailed steps and notes below.

-If your cabbage is about 1 kg / 2 lb, then you’re looking at 22-25 grams of salt, or 4-5 teaspoons.
-Toss through and leave for about 5 minutes for the cabbage to start releasing its juices (the salt draws them out).
+- Toss through and leave for about 15 minutes for the cabbage to start releasing its juices (the salt draws them out).

-In the meantime, wash a medium glass jar (about 500-750 ml or 1 litre if using a larger head of cabbage) and its lid with soapy water, rinse with hot water and let it dry on a towel.
+- Preparing the jar: In the meantime, wash a medium glass jar (about 750 ml to 1 litre if using medium to large head of cabbage) and its lid with soapy water, rinse with hot water and let it dry on a towel.
 There is no need to sterilise it any further than that.